izzetbiophysicist/mol_data_prep/README.md

+# Overview
+mol_data_prep is comprised of R and Python scripts for streamlining the preparation of molecular datasets for machine learning tasks.
+It provides methods for descriptor calculation, dataset standardization, response variable binarization, clustering for test set selection, and synthetic data generation using SMOTE.

-A class with handy methods for preparing datasets of molecules for Machine Learning procedures
+The main script provides a class with handy methods for preparing datasets of molecules for Machine Learning procedures

 - Descriptor calculation using MORDRED (peptide descriptors and fingerprints soon to be added)
 - Standardization